Dyslexia Therapy: Helping Students with Language-Based Learning Difficulties

-Students complete supervised practicum at their professional employment sites or through practicum placement.
+Students complete 700 hours of supervised practicum at their professional employment sites or through practicum placement.

-All instructors are highly qualified and hold a Ph.D., Ed.D., CALT-QI (Certified Academic Language Therapist – Qualified Instructor), or combinations of these credentials, and therefore are experts in dyslexia.
-In addition, they hold credentials in literacy, communication disorders, learning disabilities, related disorders, elementary education, special education, and educational administration.
+Program instructors are highly qualified and hold a Ph.D., Ed.D., CALT-QI (Certified Academic Language Therapist – Qualified Instructor), or combinations of these credentials.
+Specializing in dyslexia, they also hold credentials in literacy, communication disorders, learning disabilities, related disorders, elementary education, special education and school administration.

 |Dyslexia Therapy Education MEd||Hattiesburg Hybrid|

 - Private Practice Professional

 Cathedral School, Natchez, MS, Dyslexia Therapist and Reading Interventionist